paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-108-department-of-defense-schools.md

 “(c) Regulations.—The authority provided by subsections (a) and (b) shall be exercised under regulations prescribed by the Secretary of Defense.”

 #### Effective Date of 2008 Amendment
-Amendment by Pub.
-L. 110–417 applicable to any degree granting authority established, modified, or redesignated on or after Oct.
-14, 2008, for an institution of professional military education referred to in such amendment, see section 543(j) of Pub.
-L. 110–417, set out as a note under [section 2161 of this title](./chapter-108-department-of-defense-schools.md#section-2161).
+Pub.
+L. 110–417, [div.
+A], title V, § 543(j), Oct.
+14, 2008, 122 Stat.
+4465, provided that: “The amendments made by this section [amending this section and sections 2161, 4314, 4321, 7048, 7101, 7102, 9314, and 9317 of this title] shall apply to any degree granting authority established, modified, or redesignated on or after the date of enactment of this Act [Oct.
+14, 2008] for an institution of professional military education referred to in such amendments.”

 Pub.
 L. 110–181, div.
 A, title V, § 526(c), Jan.
 28, 2008, 122 Stat.
 105, provided that: “Paragraph (4) of [section 2163(b) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2163/b&num=0&edition=prelim), United States Code, as added by subsection (a) of this section, applies with respect to any person who becomes a graduate of the National Defense University on or after September 6, 2006, and fulfills the requirements of the program referred to in such paragraph (4).”